Trump must pay $83.3 million for defaming E. Jean Carroll, jury says

 Carroll's attorneys asked the jury to award $24 million in compensatory damages.
 The punitive amount, lawyer Roberta Kaplan said, should be enough to "make him stop" defaming her client.

 After the verdict was read aloud in federal court in lower Manhattan, Carroll emerged from the courthouse smiling and flanked by her legal team.
-She declined to speak to a crush of cameras and reporters assembled outside.
+She declined to speak to a crush of cameras and reporters assembled outside, but issued a statement later, saying, "This is a great victory for every woman who stands up when she's been knocked down, and a huge defeat for every bully who has tried to keep a woman down."

 Trump's defamatory statements